sharmajiDeepak/FirstProject/README.md

 Project Title

-My First Project to hands on with Grunt
+My First Project for hands on with Grunt.